guidance-guarantee-programme/pension_guidance/content/pension_summary/start.en.md

 # Explore your pension options

-If you have a defined contribution (personal or workplace) pension you choose how to take your money.
+If you have a UK based defined contribution (personal or workplace) pension you choose how to take your money.

 You can use this service to find out about: